apache/cordova-docs/www/_posts/2018-10-07-cordova-cli-8.1.2.md

 ## Release Highlights

-The purpose of this patch release is to include bugfix update from `cordova-lib@8.1.1` as follows:
+The purpose of this patch release is to include `cordova-lib@8.1.1` bufix update as follows:

 * Updated `cordova-lib@8.1.1` dependency to reintroduce `xcode` and other dependencies that were removed in `cordova-lib@8.1.0` minor release ([GH-706](https://github.com/apache/cordova-lib/issues/706))